 Vitalino smiled and thanked us for having decided to book with them, then introduced us to our guide, who escorted our group to a clean and comfy passenger van.

 Our destination was Nohoch Che’en Caves Branch Archaeological Reserve, an archaeological park 35 miles out of town.
-That’s where all cave tubing expeditions are held.
+That’s where all cave tubing expeditions happen.

 What to see in Belize City